EarthObservationSimulator/instrupy/docs/common_json_objects.rst

 within a mode list entry are specific to the particular sub-sensor.

 Example: The example below is that of a *Basic Sensor* type instrument with two modes.
 The common parameters for both the modes are outside the :code:`mode` block.
-The `NadirObservationMode` has a nadir viewing geometry with a 35 deg Conical FOV.
-The `SideObservationMode` has a side looking geometry (both the side) at 25 deg conical FOV.
+The `NadirObservationMode` has a nadir viewing geometry with a 35 deg Circular FOV.
+The `SideObservationMode` has a side looking geometry (both the side) at 25 deg circular FOV.

 .. code-block:: python